mad-carto/place-semantics/README.md

     - Pandas, NumPy, SciPy, Matplotlib, Seaborn for data manipulation and visualization
     - scikit-learn and NLTK for additional preprocessing and modeling tasks
     - SQLite for database management of embeddings

+## Data availability:
+The original geosocial media data used in this study, comprising GSM posts from Instagram, Flickr, and X (formerly Twitter), cannot be publicly shared.
+All data were collected via official APIs or authorized services that, at the time of collection, explicitly prohibited redistribution of user-generated content, in accordance with their respective terms of service (e.g., the Twitter Developer Agreement and Instagram’s API Terms of Use).
+Although these agreements are no longer publicly accessible due to platform ownership changes and service restructuring, the restrictions were in effect and strictly followed during the data acquisition period.

+To support methodological transparency and facilitate replication of the methodology, we provide a representative subset of openly available Flickr data extracted from the Yahoo Flickr Creative Commons 100 Million (YFCC100M) dataset (Thomee et al., 2016).
+This subset is restricted to geotagged posts for the city of Dresden and is used to demonstrate the functionality of our codebase and methodological framework.

+**Reference:**
+ _Thomee, B., Shamma, D. A., Friedland, G., Elizalde, B., Ni, K., Poland, D., Borth, D., & Li, L.-J. (2016).
+YFCC100M: The New Data in Multimedia Research. https://doi.org/10.1145/2812802_

 ## Materials
 This repository provides the materials to reproduce the results and visualizations from the paper as follows: